olulesi/sei-project-3/README.md

 ### Styling and Animations

-Since we had an idea of the theme with the font Ricky chose on google fonts and logo he made as well we kept the same theme throughout the website with the title with the use of semantic ui react as the structure of the landing page and features of buttons on the navbar.
+Since we had an idea of the theme with the font Ricky chose on google fonts and the logo he made as well we kept the same theme throughout the website with the title with the use of semantic-ui-react as the structure having the landing page and features of buttons on the navbar.

-I personally worked on the use of react-stonecutter for the categories page in order to show all the spaces as cards with animations and transitions on click of each category.
+I personally worked on the use of react-stonecutter for the categories page to show all the spaces as cards with animations and transitions on click for each category.

 <img src="client/src/imagesReadMe/project3ExplorePage.gif"/>